Pomaranczarz/clang-format/README.md

 # clang-format

-My set of clang-format flags (with .yaml ext for syntax highlighting). <br>
+My set of clang-format flags (with .yaml ext for syntax highlighting).
-Commented out lines are for clang-format > 13